A Broadway Reinvention: The Benefits (and Challenges) of Persevering

 FROM A CONVERSATION WITH CANDY GOLD ON THE REINVENT YOURSELF PODCAST

 When Broadway Producer Candy Gold (The Heidi Chronicles, Hadestown, Jagged Little Pill & more) was a novice reporter in Boston flying around the country to cover everything from politics to entertainment and discovered she was pregnant, she knew she’d have to cut back her crazy job.
 She chose the perfect “mom job:” freelance.
 Which worked fine until the economic downturn of 2008, when freelance dried up.
 A random television ad for a local cable station inspired her to pitch (and win) a slot for a self-produced show called Neighborhood Cooking with Candy Gold.
 Ten years later, she leveraged that know-how and her experience producing local children’s theater into becoming a producer on Broadway, eventually winning multiple Tony awards.
-The trick to it all, she says: “Persevere.”
+The trick to it all, she says: Endeavor to “Persevere.”

 Candy’s Top Tips for Reinvention